William Morgan Stout 1873-1944

-It is time to move on to some other members of the family in my ancestor tracking.
-Since I have talked quite a bit about Vera Stout Anderson, I’ll start with her older brother, William Morgan Stout (1873-1944), known as Bill Stout or Will Stout.
+Since I have talked quite a bit about Vera Stout Anderson, I’ll start my ancestor tracking with her older brother, William Morgan Stout (1873-1944), known as Bill Stout or Will Stout.

 My great-uncle carried the name of his father Doctor William Stout and his maternal grandfather, Jessie Morgan.
 One of these days I’ll tell you why it has always seemed very odd to me that Uncle Bill’s mother decided to give him the name Morgan.